 Monitor your social media

-Last, but not least is the earlier mentioned social media.
+Last, but not least way to improve proactive customer service is the usage of the earlier mentioned social media.

-You can use them in two ways.
+You can do it in two ways.
 First for the research and second for announcements.

 When it comes to the former – you can go through messages you get from upset clients, bad reviews, and various posts on your brand.
-This will help you discover issues that you should address (if possible) with proactive customer service means.
+This will help you discover issues that you should address (if possible).